ralphm10/bookmark-manager/README.md

 A simple web app to save my bookmarks.

-This was completed as park of the Makers course and was a first full stack web application, providing experience of using the MVC model, relational databases, ORM, and RESTful routes.
+This was completed as part of the Makers course and was my first full stack web application, providing experience of using the MVC model, relational databases, ORM, and RESTful routes.

 The user stores for the application are listed [here](#user-stories).

+I made reference to this [repo](https://github.com/makersacademy/bookmark_manager_example) when working on the project.

 ## Getting started
 ```
 > git clone https://github.com/ralphm10/bookmark-manager
+> bundle
 ```
 Run database migrations below;

-### To setup database
+### To setup databases
-1. Connect to psql
+1. Connect to `psql`
-2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+2. Create the database using the psql command `CREATE DATABASE bookmark_manager`;
-3. Connect to the database using the pqsl command \c bookmark_manager;
-4. Run the query we have saved in the file 01_create_bookmarks_table.sql

-### To setup test database
-1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE bookmark_manager_test;
+3. Create the database using the psql command `CREATE DATABASE bookmark_manager_test;`
-3. Connect to the database using the pqsl command \c bookmark_manager_test;
+3. Connect to the relavent database using the pqsl command `\c bookmark_manager;` or `\c bookmark_manager_test;`
-4. Run the query we have saved in the file 01_create_bookmarks_table.sql
+4. Run the queries saved in `db/migrations` in the given order

 ### To run locally
 ```